 You can apply for your eTA only on Government of Canada’s official website.
 Applying for an eTA is a simple online process that takes just a few minutes to complete.
 Most applicants get their eTA approval (via an email) within minutes.
 It only costs $7 CAD.
 With a valid eTA, you can travel to Canada as often as you want for short stays for up to six months at a time.

-Who needs an eTA?
+Who needs an Electronic Travel Authorization (eTA)?

 Visa-exempt foreign nationals need an eTA to fly to or transit through a Canadian airport.
 These travellers do not need an eTA when arriving by car, bus, train or boat (including a cruise ship).